Stralb/lab1-git/report.md

 By completing the task, I gained practical insights into version control practices, including how to structure commits with clear, descriptive messages.
 I also ensured that the repository included all the necessary files, such as student-info.txt, report.md, and index.html, while successfully deploying the index.html file to GitHub Pages.
 This deployment demonstrated the ability to showcase a project publicly and handle the necessary steps for hosting a simple webpage.

-This exercise reinforced important skills for collaborating in software development, such as effective file management, maintaining clean commit history, and handling deployment workflows—all crucial for contributing to larger projects and teams.
+The deployed site can be viewed at https://stralb.github.io/lab1-git/ This exercise reinforced important skills for collaborating in software development, such as effective file management, maintaining clean commit history, and handling deployment workflows—all crucial for contributing to larger projects and teams.